 Tortugero was different from anything else we previously explored in Costa Rica.
 But generally, you should be aware that the Caribbean side of the country is vastly different form the Pacific one.
 It is less popular with tourists, which means more locals and less developed towns.
 It also means that the towns here are less crowded, which I consider a big benefit.
 And the beaches are just as stunning as the ones on the Pacific coast – just without all the noise.
 That is exactly what awaits in Cahuita.

 This small town in the Caribbean Sea is most famous for its gorgeous beaches – the vastly different Playa Blanca and Playa Negra.
-The first one is the most popular with tourists, since it is completely covered in white sand and it is a part of the Cahuita National Park.
+The first one is the most popular with tourists since it is completely covered in white sand and it is a part of the Cahuita National Park.
 On the other hand, Playa Negra is covered in black sand and it is almost never crawling with tourists.
-So, if you want to have some time for yourself on the beach and avoid a crowd of people, definitely choose the black sand over white. :>

 But if you want to see the stunning coral reefs in the sea and even a sloth sanctuary, then make your way to Punta Cahuita and Playa Blanca.
 The national park has so much to offer, but you really don’t have to go there if you’ve had enough of Costa Rica’s wildlife – whether you decide to spend the day on the beach or in the forest is completely up to you.
 If you choose the latter, be prepared to see some stunning waterfalls, toucans, sloths and all kinds of monkeys!
 But also be prepared to encounter some snakes, bats and tarantulas – yikes.

-You can finally sleep in as much as you want – I haven’t said at all as far as I recall!
-That’s because Puerto Viejo is only about 16 kilometers away from Cahuita, and you can cover that distance in 15 minutes.
-The beaches, craft markets and art galleries will probably draw your attention when you first arrive there, but also be prepared for blasting music as soon as the sun sets.
+Puerto Viejo is only about 16 kilometers away from Cahuita, and you can cover that distance in 15 minutes.
+The beaches, craft markets and art galleries will probably draw your attention when you first arrive there but also be prepared for blasting music as soon as the sunsets.
 This town is one of the hottest party spots in Costa Rica and if you want to let loose and go wild for a night, this is the perfect spot to do it.